tpietruszka/ulmfit_experiments/README.md

 Simple scripts have been added to enable training and evaluating classifiers without setting up a database and preparing dedicated notebooks.

+`visualize.py` lets the user feed text to the model, then inspect attention scores associated with each token and features calculated for it.
+The interface is browser-based, the script starts a simple local webserver based on Dash.

+The primary mode of operation originally was to run `python runner.py [storage directory]`, which creates a worker to process a queue of experiments.
+Both the queue and the results are stored in a MongoDB database, a DSN to which can be passed to the script as an additional parameter (see `python runner.py -h`).
+Results analysis was performed using various Jupyter notebooks, depending on the current research hypothesis.

 ### Training
 To train a classifier, after the setup as described below,